WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Translatable strings are provided for the BGEE languages Russian and Ukrainian.
   * Document MOVE's behaviour when toFile already exists.
+  * If WeiDU fails to restore a MOVEd file during uninstallation, a warning is printed and the uninstallation continues.

 Version 236:
   * HANDLE_AUDIO and HANDLE_TILESETS delete the decompressed files